lsssmmns/BTSTrackerSquad/storyboard.md

 #### Reactions
 - Hannah:
 - Mariana:
-- Yahaira: Likes the navigation of the site and how it is organized into 3 pages.
+- Yahaira: Likes the navigation of the site and how it is seems easily organized into 3 pages.
 ### Hannah
 [<img src="/photos/hannah_mindmap.png" width="400"/>](hannah_mindmap.png)
 #### Reactions